vnen/api-blueprint/README.md

 ## Acknowledgements
-Special thanks to @fosdev for his tremendous contribution as well as images of the Gist State Machine.
+Special thanks to [@fosdev](https://github.com/fosdev) at [Medidata Solutions](https://twitter.com/Medidata) for his tremendous contribution as well as images of the Gist State Machine.